-Table 7 F1 performance of sentence embedding attention-based models on Portuguese,

-English, and Spanish testing datasets (English and Spanish are zero-shot languages)
+Table 12 F1 performance of sentence embedding attention-based models on Portuguese,English, and Spanish testing datasets, for models trained on the Lusa dataset (English and Spanish are zeroshot languages)

 A drawback to be tackled is the limited input size of 512 tokens on the AttentionXML+mBERT model.
 Approaches to this issue include using BERT style models that are pretrained for longer inputs, such as the Longformer (Beltagy et al. 2020).
 Alternatively, we intend on experimenting with training AttentionXML's biLSTM to join the concatenated outputs of consecutive mBERT forward passes.